bryceshen1/Intro-to-Issues/.github/steps/X-finish.md

 Here's a recap of all the tasks you've accomplished in your repository:

-- You learned how to assign pull requests for review.
+- You learned how to create an issue.
-- You left a review on a pull request.
+- You left a comment on an issue.
-- You suggested changes to a pull request.
+- You assigned an issue to a collaborator.
-- You applied suggested changes to a pull request.
+- You closed and reopened an issue.

 ### What's next?